dhnblam/workshops/index.md

 **Proposal format**

-Approximately 150 words, submitted to dhnblam[at]dhnb.eu by Feb 7, 2022.
+Approximately 150 words, submitted to dhlam[at]dhnb.eu by Feb 11, 2022.

 Acceptance of proposals is decided by the workshop organisers.

 **Timeline**

-Submission deadline: February 7, 2022
+Submission deadline: February 11, 2022

 Notification of acceptance: February 14, 2022